Volley Week logo

 The 22nd round will not change the playoff participants.
 But it will determine:

-The definite elements at the moment are clear:
+The certain elements at the moment are clear:

-Civitanova is definitively #6 and awaits the third-placed team.
+• Civitanova is solidly #6 and awaits the third-placed team.

 Only the 3–4–5 zone remains open:

-For Modena and Piacenza, the task is clear – maximum focus on the standings and an attempt to stay at least in the Top 4.
+For Modena and Piacenza, the task is clear – maximum focus on the standings and an attempt to stay in the Top 4 at least.

 For Perugia and Verona – control over the rhythm and preparation for the elimination period.